bin-cli/bin-cli/README.md

 If you set `merge = true` but there is no parent `bin/` directory (or `.binconfig` file), Bin will exit with an error.

 To avoid that, set `merge = optional` instead.
-This may be useful in sub-projects that have separate repositories, so you can't guarantee they will be cloned together.
+This may be useful in subprojects that have separate repositories, so you can't guarantee they will be cloned together.

 </blockquote></details>